--files

 .
 The group COMPUTED

 .
-This value is used for reducing the time to run test scripts, since long strings take time to be entered.--random-max-string-size
+This value is used for reducing the time to run test scripts, since long strings take time to be entered.

 ) by adding the property randomMaxStringSize

-are both applied and considered as valid values;NOT_FILLED
+are both applied and considered as valid values;When the property required is declared,

 as double